NikitaZ/crescente/README.txt

         RUNSCRIPT FROM 'classpath:/com/acme/test.sql'

+[VERY IMPORTANT FOR PRODUCTION]
-    The is also BACKUP command and RESTORE command as well as Backup/Restore tools, tools can work only offline, but BACKUP maybe performed online.
+    There is also BACKUP command and RESTORE command as well as Backup/Restore tools, tools can work only offline, but BACKUP maybe performed online.
             BACKUP TO 'backup.zip'
     produces a zip with crescente.mv.db inside.